Andriy Melnyk (officer): Release from Sachsenhausen and the Ukrainian National Committee

-Dissatisfied with the progress and value of these negotiations, Melnyk and his supporters withdrew from the committee and instead organised a meeting in Berlin in January 1945 whereupon it was decided that OUN-M members would meet the Allied advance and seek to familiarise the Western Allies with the Ukrainian independence movement.
-Melnyk left for Bad Kissingen in February, with the town occupied by American troops on 7 April whereafter Melnyk sent congratulatory telegrams to President Harry S. Truman, General Dwight D. Eisenhower, and Prime Minister Winston Churchill.
-According to the Cultural Department of the OUN-M (Note: A declassified CIA report from 1953, though it contains staggering inaccuracies about the wartime activities of the OUN(m), corroborates that Melnyk contacted U.S. Army officials.) (founded by Olzhych) and its archives, a group of senior Melnykites, in coordination with Melnyk, submitted a memorandum to the U.S. military administration whereby it was understood that displaced Ukrainians were to be afforded the right to be separated from Poles and Russians and allowed to display the blue-and-yellow flag.
+In January 1945, Melnyk and his supporters convened a meeting in Berlin, at which OUN-M members resolved to establish contact with the advancing Western Allies and promote the Ukrainian independence movement to them.
+In February, Melnyk relocated to Bad Kissingen, which was occupied by American forces on 7 April.
+Following the town's capture, he sent congratulatory telegrams to President Harry S. Truman, General Dwight D. Eisenhower, and Prime Minister Winston Churchill.

+According to the Cultural Department of the OUN-M and its archives (Note: A declassified CIA report from 1953 corroborates that Melnyk contacted U.S. Army officials.), a group of senior Melnykites, acting in coordination with Melnyk, submitted a memorandum to the U.S. military administration requesting that displaced Ukrainians be treated as a distinct national group, separated from Poles and Russians, and permitted to display the blue-and-yellow Ukrainian flag.
 This was general policy for displaced persons after the war.
 According to historian Jan-Hinnerk Antons, the Western Allies created purely Ukrainian DP camps due to the number of conflicts arising between Ukrainians and Poles and the fear that remaining mixed would hurt general repatriation efforts.
 (Note: According to Antons, the Western Allies didn't officially recognise a Ukrainian nationality out of fear for antagonising the USSR, with Ukrainians in the camp listed as stateless, undetermined, or other.)

 Post-WWII exile

 After the war, Melnyk remained in the West and lived with his wife in Clervaux, Luxembourg, having become acquainted with Prince Félix when he was working on the estates of the Lviv Metropol, as well as later living in West Germany and Canada.

 Melnyk remained politically active and continued to lead the now-exiled OUN-M, authoring several historical articles on the Ukrainian independence movement, and was instrumental in the founding of the Ukrainian Coordinating Committee in 1946.
 At the Third Great Congress of Ukrainian Nationalists in 1947, Melnyk was elected head of the OUN-M for life.
-Joined in the effort by President of the UPR in exile Andriy Livytskyi, Melnyk played an instrumental role in reconstituting the Ukrainian National Rada in July 1948 which thereon served as the legislative body of the UPR in exile and sought to unify Ukrainian émigré organisations in Europe for further consolidation with the Pan-American Ukrainian Conference that had been formed in November 1947.
+Together with President of the UPR in exile Andriy Livytskyi, Melnyk supported the reconstitution of the Ukrainian National Rada in July 1948 which thereon served as the legislative body of the UPR in exile and sought to unify Ukrainian émigré organisations in Europe for further consolidation with the Pan-American Ukrainian Conference that had been formed in November 1947.
 However, the Union of Hetman Statesmen objected to the associations with the UPR and the OUN-B left in 1950 after demanding a more central role.
 In 1954, Melnyk contributed a collection of eulogies of OUN and OUN-M members to a book marking the 25th anniversary of the creation of the OUN.